chatc/chatc.github.io/_pages/about.md

 News
 ======

+\[2024.7\] One paper on LLM error detection is accepted at COLM 2024.
+Thanks to Ryo and all the collaborators!

 \[2024.3\] Got one paper accepted at NAACL 2024.
 Thanks to all my collaborators!

 \[2023.8\] Got one paper accepted at EMNLP 2023.
 Thanks Nan Zhang and other collaborators!